 A wrongful death claim is a type of personal injury claim.
 It arises when someone dies due to another person’s or corporation’s wrongful act or negligence.

 Only people with legal standing can file a wrongful death claim on behalf of the deceased.
-While states differ, Texas allows the following people to file a wrongful death claim:
+While states differ, Texas allows the following people to file a claim:

 To successfully hold another party liable for wrongful death, the surviving family member or representative of the deceased’s estate must prove the following elements of negligence:

-A Houston wrongful death attorney will be a valuable resource in helping you gather the necessary evidence to use as grounds for filing the wrongful death claim and to use as proof of liability.
+A Houston wrongful death attorney will be a valuable resource in helping you gather the necessary evidence to use as grounds for filing the legal claim and to use as proof of liability.